Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 How often should I use coffee grounds on my money tree?

-You should not add coffee grounds during the winter months as that will only damage the plant.
-You should also not give your plant the coffee that has added cream or sugar and ensure that it’s not too hot to shock the plant.
+You should also not give your plant coffee with added cream or sugar, and ensure it’s not too hot to shock the plant.
 Therefore, it is best to use it as compost or liquid fertilizer.

 Best ways to use coffee on the money tree

-If you had coffee comes directly to the soil, it will keep accumulating on the soil surface and create a layer that will retain a lot of water, slowing down the drainage system and not letting the water evaporate.
-This is an ideal environment for root rot, fungus growth, and pest infestation.
+If coffee comes directly into the soil, it will accumulate on the soil surface and create a layer that will retain a lot of water, slowing down the drainage system and not letting the water evaporate.

 Let’s look at the different ways of using coffee grounds on money trees.